Rent changes

 We can help you set up realistic repayment schedules if you’re in arrears and connect you to other support services in your community if you need them.

-You can use our free Money Advice Tool, which helps with budgeting and checks you’re accessing all the support available to you.
+You can also use our free Money Advice Tool, which helps with budgeting and checks you’re accessing all the support available to you.

 Answering your questions